Parents Misled by Cry-It-Out Sleep Training Report

 A more balanced approach would include citing the dangers of crying-it-out along-side the flawed study conclusions.
 The dangers of extensive infant distress are multiple and long term.

-2. Parenting media fail to actually read the study(link is external):
+2. Parenting media fail to actually read the study:

 Though they would have been wise to point out that the cited study didn’t look at crying-it-out, or total extinction, we can’t blame Parents magazine entirely for their erroneous reporting.
 The study authors themselves stated that “behavioral methods” for sleep training could be used with confidence.
 A journalist would have to actually look at the methodology of the study to see that the researchers were using that term broadly, loosely and without scientific merit.